keiji-imai/blog/content/rants/listening/index.md

 He thought about that for a second, then said, "You know, I think people are like trees.
 When you're young, you need to focus on growing.
 Eventually, you'll become a big tree and you can give back.
 It's okay to focus on yourself right now."

-Two years later, I sometimes remember my conversation with the “free listening” man, who goes by Kip, and think about what it means to me to be a good person.
+Two years later, I sometimes remember my conversation with Kip, the “free listening” man, and think about what it means to me to be a good person.
 The conversation made me realize that I don't necessarily have to feel bad about doing things to benefit myself.
 Prioritizing my classes and projects allows me to become an engineer who can change the world for the better, and choosing an impactful career makes my studying about something bigger than myself.

 I wasn't upset about not doing enough for the world though — I felt bad about doing good things for selfish reasons.
 Couldn’t Kip also be doing it all for himself?
 What if he listened to strangers because it made him feel better about himself?
 Maybe everything that we do is self-serving at some level.
 But even if nothing is entirely selfless, at least listening feels genuine even if you derive personal fulfillment from it.
 Pursuing an impactful career because you want to feel good about the difference that you made in the world is still admirable.
 It’s possible to be self-serving and good, as long as I'm driven by my own principles more than external rewards.